-Remote sensing, satellite, SST, chlorophyll-a, coastal ocean, wastewater, freshwater plumes, Los Angeles
+Remote Sensing, Satellite, SST, Chlorophyll-a, Coastal Ocean, Wastewater, Freshwater Plumes, Los Angeles

 II.
 Introduction

 The coastal waters of the Southern California Bight (SCB) are of great ecological and economical importance because the waters are home to many marine species and serve as a valuable resource to humans in terms of sport and commercial fishing, recreation, and tourism.
 Pollution management of offshore effluent is necessary to maintain water quality and relies heavily on dispersal and dilution by ocean currents to reduce local concentrations (Uchiyam et al. 2014).